 - Acknowledgment that the parties can “be bound by telecopy signatures”.
 I suspect that today many people are not aware of “telecopy” (noun and verb) as a predecessor of “fax”.
-I believe it is a generic term derived from Xerox Telecopier brand desktop fax machines, first produced in 1966 and last models apparently released in 1990 (Xerox Fact Book 2003-2004).
+I believe it is a generic term derived from Xerox Telecopier brand desktop fax machines, first produced in 1966 and last models apparently released in 1990 (Xerox Fact Book 2003-2004 – no longer available online).

 - A requirement that, after the “telecopy signatures” are exchanged, “original signatures” must be exchanged.
 Nowadays, I hardly ever see original signatures on routine agreements, such as NDAs, and even fax is not that common – scan-then- e-mail is routine.